haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Character 1.md

 Animating is separated into [[Animations for character 1]], but this one does include move data.

 # Normals
-- 5f Jab
+- 5f Slap
-	- Fastest move
-- 2f quick low
+- 2f Low chop
-- 4f shoulder bash with a high hitbox
 - air f basic air to air
 - 5s Guile burn straight
 - 2s Goldlewis "reverse divekick"
 	- launcher anti-air
-- 4s Guile backhand
 - air s is an Alex stomp
 - 5g normal throw
 	- Main function is to win over space